smarie/python-pytest-cases/docs/usage.md

 ========================== 4 passed in 0.13 seconds ===========================
 ```

-You see that for each case, all steps are executed in order.
+You see that for each case data, all steps are executed in order.
 You can wish (more rarely) to invert the order, executing all cases on step a then all cases on step b etc. Simply invert the order of decorators and it will work (`pytest` is great!).

+Of course you might want to [enable caching](#caching) so that the cases will be read only once, and not once for each test step.

+### Case variants for each step v0.5

-But what if each step requires different expected output or errors ?
+What if each step requires different expected output or errors for the same case ?
+Or even slightly different inputs ?
+Simply adapt your case data format definition!
+Since `pytest-cases` does not impose **any** format for your case functions outputs, you can decide to return lists, dictionaries, etc.

+If you wish to start with something, you can choose the format proposed by `MultipleStepsCaseData`, where each item in the tuple (the inputs, outputs and error) can either be a single element, or a dictionary of name -> element.
+This allows you to store alternate contents whenever your test steps require it.

+The example below shows a test suite where the inputs of the steps are the same, but the outputs and expected errors are different:

 ```python
 from pytest_cases import test_steps, cases_data, CaseDataGetter, THIS_MODULE, \